 The greater the number of pixels is, the more detail you get.
 The minimum you want a screen to show would be 240 x 160 pixels, which means there are 240 pixels (dots) in horizontal lines, and 160 dots in vertical lines.

 The screen resolution would be the ultimate factor for how clear and precise your display is, when combined with screen size.

-The ones with smaller screens are ideal as back up fish finders, whilst the main one of your choice should be a gadget that comes with a bigger and more detailed screen.
+It’s important to invest in a fish finder tool that packs a higher resolution screen.
+The ones with smaller screens are ideal as back up fish finders, whilst the main one of your choice should be one that comes with a bigger and more detailed screen.

 When you purchase your kayak fish finder, it’s important to keep in mind that the transducers are critical to its usefulness.
 The transducer is what emits and receives the sonar waves.